Continued Fractions and Factoring: Introduction

 \section{Introduction}

 Continued fractions have always held great fascination, for both aesthetic reasons and practical purposes.
 Among the many clever properties of periodic continued fractions, Legendre found how to obtain the representation of an integer $N$ as the sum of two squares, in his own words, "{\em sans aucun t\^atonnement}" from the continued fraction expansion of $\sqrt N$ when the period is odd \cite{legendre}.
 In particular, this property holds for any prime $p$ congruent $1$ modulo $4$, \cite{legendre,sierp}.
 As a kind of counterpart to Legendre's finding, this paper shows how to obtain a factor of a composite $N$ directly from the continued fraction expansion of $\sqrt N$ when the period is even.
-In particular, this is certainly possible when at least one prime factor of $N$ is congruent $3$ modulo $4$.
+In particular, this is certainly possible when both prime factors of $N$ are congruent $3$ modulo $4$.

-Based on this result, derived from peculiar properties of the continued fraction convergents, and on an adaptation of Shanks' infrastructural machinery, a factoring algorithm is proposed whose complexity depends on the accuracy of the evaluation of certain integrals of Dirichlet's.
-To these aims, the paper is organized as follows.
+Based on this result, derived from peculiar properties of continued fraction convergents, and on an adaptation of Shanks' infrastructural machinery, a factoring algorithm is proposed whose complexity depends on the accuracy of the evaluation of certain integrals of Dirichlet's.
+The paper is organized as follows.
 Section 2 summarizes the properties of the continued fraction expansion of $\sqrt N$.
 In Section 3, some new properties of the convergents are proved, and Shanks' infrastructural method is revisited and applied to a sequence of quadratic forms generated from the convergent of the continued fraction expansion of $\sqrt N$.
 Section 4 discusses the factorization of composite numbers $N$ when the period of the continued fraction expansion of $\sqrt N$ is even.
 Lastly, Section 5 briefly reports some conclusions.